fuzzylabs/chess-agent/DEVELOPMENT.md

 > Note: In order for the pre-commit hooks to function properly, your Docker daemon should be running during setup.

 ## First time setup
-If you're creating agent_uno for the first time, you'll need to configure your local development environment along with the remote repository.
+If you're creating chess_agent for the first time, you'll need to configure your local development environment along with the remote repository.

 You can do this by simply running: